Author name: David L. Gray, ThM

 The Liturgical Sense of the Readings at Catholic Mass

-The Liturgy of the Catholic Mass is Unity of Service and Sacrifice (32nd Sunday of Ordinary Time - Year B)
+The Liturgy of the Catholic Mass Gives Us Something Valuable to Offer (Second Sunday of Ordinary Time - Year C)

 Loading